 – in the search engine field, when most regular internet user would refer to Google, Chinese would be molded to use Baidu.

 – while we tweet a lot, Chinese would use Sina Weibo for micro-blogging.

-– while we are busy updating statuses on Facebook, chances are that a huge portion of the Chinese online population would be hanging on Renren.
+– while we are busy updating statuses on Facebook, the chances are that a considerable portion of the Chinese online population would be hanging on Renren.

-– while Youtube still reigns in the video platform, it won’t surprise me that there soon will be a Chinese version.
+– while Youtube still reigns on the video platform, it won’t surprise me that there soon will be a Chinese version.

 I won’t try to argue against (or for) the reasons behind those approaches.
-However, one thing’s for sure: there will always be another popular platform rising after the death (or the obsolescence) of today’s trendy ones.
-This has already happened often times:
+However, one thing’s for sure: there will always be another popular platform rising after the death (or the obsolescence) of today’s popular ones.
+It has already happened often:

 – when Google outpaced Yahoo as the most popular search engine platform,